Banu Qasi: Sons of Musa

 Following the 862 death of Musa, nothing is known of the family until 871.
 It is presumed that the members of the family associated with the Cordoban court and military campaigns, but no record of their presence there survives.
-According to the Chronica Adefonsi tertii regis, upon learning of his father's defeat at Albelda, his son Lubb ibn Musa ibn with all his men, submitted themselves to the rule of the Asturian king Ordoño and became his lifelong subjects.
+According to the Chronica Adefonsi tertii regis, upon learning of his father's defeat at Albelda, his son Lubb ibn Musa ibn Musa with all his men, submitted themselves to the rule of the Asturian king Ordoño and became his lifelong subjects.
 By the time the Banu Qasi reappear, they had lost control of most of their lands, being left with just a small area surrounding Arnedo.
 In 870, a rebellion in Huesca initiated a chain of events that would bring the Banu Qasi back to dominance.
 In that year, Amrus ibn Umar of the Banu Amrus assassinated the amil Musa ibn Galind, thought to have been son of the Córdoba-resident brother of Pamplona king García Íñiguez.
 The Amir, Muhammad, sent an army to the north, but Amrus allied himself with García, and the Cordoban general, Abd al-Gafir ibn Abd al-Aziz, was killed before the gates of Zaragoza.
 The Banu Qasi sons of Musa, apparently under the leadership of eldest son Lubb ibn Musa, then allied themselves with García, and reestablished control over their father's possessions.
 First, the residents of Huesca called on Mutarrif ibn Musa al-Qasawi for leadership.
 In January 872, Isma'il ibn Musa entered Zaragoza, and was there joined by Lubb, the two of them together taking Monzon.
 Isma'il also allied himself with the Banu Jalaf of Barbitanya, marrying Sayyida, daughter of Abd Allah ibn Jalaf.
 Furtun ibn Musa occupied Tudela, whose governor the Banu Qasi imprisoned at Arnedo, then killed following an escape.
 Lubb also occupied and refortified Viguera.